drewbai/FluxOps/README.md

 ## 🎯 Project Goal

-Provision and automate an end-to-end ML pipeline using **Terraform** for infrastructure and **GitLab CI/CD** for automation, demonstrating best practices in:
+Provision and automate an end-to-end ML pipeline using **Terraform** for infrastructure and **GitHub Actions** for automation, demonstrating best practices in:
 - ✅ Reproducible infrastructure provisioning
 - ✅ Modular, reusable Terraform design
 - ✅ Automated deployment and testing